 - Full academic transcripts which include evidence of a significant research component and / or list research publications (see above)

 - A curriculum vitae which includes publications, at least one reference letter and the contact details of referees (a minimum of two)

 - A preliminary research proposal (about 5 pages) which identifies the contribution of the project to the discourse, a description of its theoretical framework, research design, methodology and time plan.

 With this information, we can assess the likelihood of scholarship funding and the ability of the Centre to provide adequate supervision for the project.
+The candidate may be invited to a Skype interview as part of the selection process.
 If an applicant is successful in this internal screening process, he / she may then proceed with a formal application.

 Please forward all these documents as attachments in one email to email@example.com.